beach casting leads

 Sea fishing weights come in a few varieties and are designed for fishing over different types of ground.
 The circular weight above is designed to grip the bottom but also stir up the sea bed on a drift.
 The torpedo shaped weight to the left of it is designed to minimise water resistance when mackerel feathering or trolling.
 The others all have specific purposes, and it’s important to know which type to use.

 The most commonly caught fish by beach fishermen in the UK are whiting and dogfish.
-Neither of these fish are very commercially important.
+Neither of these fish is very commercially important.
 Whiting are mostly small – a good fish is 1lb in weight.
-Dogfish are not very valuable and are marketed in fishmongers as ‘rock salmon’ as an attempt to make them seem more appealing.
+Dogfish are not very valuable and are marketed by fishmongers as ‘rock salmon’ in an attempt to make them seem more appealing.
 Cod and bass are the two most popular species to catch.
 Bass numbers have risen from pitiful lows in the south of the UK and as of 2023 feel relatively abundant.
-Cod disappeared in the south between 2017-2021, but some have been caught in 2022 by skippers.
-Further up country more cod are caught, but the formerly rich waters of Scotland are pretty barren of cod today.
+Cod disappeared in the south between 2017-2021, but some have been caught in 2022 by skippers and 2023 had a few more fish than previous years at Chisel beach in Dorset, but still pretty thin.

-The most exciting big fish that you’re likely to catch are rays, conger and bull huss or other shark species depending on your location.
-There are tons of other sea fish species you could catch – I’ve caught over 40 species in the UK and some people have had many more.
+The most exciting big fish that you’re likely to catch are rays, conger and bull huss or other shark species.
+There are tons of other sea fish species you could catch.
+I’ve caught over 40 species in the UK and some people have had many more.

 Beach Casting Tips